safe-global/safe-smart-account/docs/error_codes.md

 - **GS000: Could not finish initialization**

 - **GS001: Threshold needs to be defined**
-Threshold is `equals to zero`, some error could happen during the Safe creation.
+Threshold is `equal to zero`, some error could happen during the Safe setup.

 ### General gas/ execution related
 - **GS010: Not enough gas to execute Safe transaction**
-SafeTxHash is too high or gas limit is too low to execute the transaction, remeber that `3000 gwei` are needed to events.
+SafeTxHash is too high or gas limit is too low to execute the transaction, keep in mind that `2500 gwei` are needed to events and `500 gwei` to perform code until execution.
-Review this values and increase or reduce it according the current gas price and your requirements.
+Review this values and increase the `gasLimit` or reduce the `safeTxHash` according the current gas price and your requirements.

 - **GS011: Could not pay gas costs with ether**
-The transaction that you are trying to execute cannot be paid with `ether`.
+There are not enough funds of `ether` to execute the transaction.
-Configure the correct token on gasToken parameter.
+Make sure that you have enough funds of `ether` or choose other token with enough funds setting it in `gasToken`.

 - **GS012: Could not pay gas costs with token**
-The transaction that you are trying to execute cannot be paid with the `token` configured on gasToken.
+There are not enough funds of the token choosen on `gasToken` to execute the transaction.
-Configure the correct token on gasToken parameter or set it to 0 if you want use `ether`.
+Make sure you have enough of the gasToken or set it to `address(0)` if you want use ether.

 - **GS013: Safe transaction failed when gasPrice and safeTxGas were 0**
 This happen because the safe try to use all provided gas (gasLimit) but was insufficient.